-Reduce U.S. General Aviation Fatal Accidents per 100,000 Flight Hours (FAA) FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 Indicator: U.S. General Aviation Targets 1.02 1.01 1.00 0.98 0.97 0.96 fatal accidents per 100,000 flight hours Actuals 0.89 0.83 0.89 0.94 0.81 N/A
+Reduce U.S. General Aviation Fatal Accidents per 100,000 Flight Hours (FAA) FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 U.S. General Aviation Fatal Targets 1.02 1.01 1.00 0.98 0.97 0.96 Accidents per 100,000 Flight Hours Actuals 0.89 0.83 0.89 0.95 0.94 N/A

-^{}Actual as of June 30, 2020.
-FY 2019 data will be finalized in late 2020.
+Actual as of September 30, 2020.
+FY 2019 data will be finalized in FY 2021 Q1.
 FY 2020 data will be finalized in FY 2022 Q1.

-FAA's strategies to accomplish the APG include the following:
+FAA's strategies to accomplish this APG include the following:

-- Supporting the installation of new safety-enhancing technology in GA aircraft by streamlining the certification and installation process and encouraging aircraft owners to install such equipment. - Addressing human factors related to technology integration.
-FAA needs to continue to focus on non-technical areas, such as risk management and pilot/technician professionalism, that affect safety, regardless of the level of technology being employed. - Continuing to implement new Airman Testing and Training Standards to improve airman training and testing by establishing an integrated, holistic airman certification system that clearly aligns testing with certification standards, guidance, and reference materials. - Working in partnership with industry on a data-driven approach to understand fatal accident causes and develop safety enhancements to mitigate the risk. - Working with the General Aviation Joint Steering Committee (GAJSC) to implement safety enhancements.
-The GAJSC has developed 45 safety enhancements designed to address loss of control inflight and engine failure, the top causes of fatal accidents.
-These enhancements include technology, education and training, best practices, and outreach on a range of topics aimed at preventing loss of control and power plant failure-related accidents.
-The GAJSC's new working group
+- Supporting the installation of new safety-enhancing technology in general aviation aircraft by streamlining the certification and installation process and encouraging aircraft owners to install such equipment; - Addressing human factors related to technology integration.
+FAA needs to continue to focus on nontechnical areas, such as risk management and pilot/technician professionalism that affect safety, regardless of the level of technology being employed; - Continuing to implement new airman testing and training standards to improve airman training and testing by establishing an integrated, holistic airman certification system that clearly aligns testing with certification standards, guidance, and reference materials; - Working in partnership with industry on a data-driven approach to understanding the causes of fatal accident and develop safety enhancements to mitigate risk; - Working with the General Aviation Joint Steering Committee (GAJSC) to implement safety enhancements.
+The GAJSC has developed 46 safety enhancements designed to address situations in which flight crews are unable to maintain control of an aircraft in controlled flight into terrain and engine failure, the top causes of fatal accidents.
+These enhancements include technology improvements, improved education and training for both pilots and mechanics, documented best practices, increased awareness of issues related to medications, and outreach on a range of topics aimed at preventing loss of control, controlled flight into terrain, and accidents related to engine failures.
+The next GAJSC study will focus on mechanical failures not related to engines; and

-- formed to study Controlled Flight into Terrain (CFIT) accidents has completed its analysis and will present new safety enhancements to the GAJSC for review. - Implement the U.S. Helicopter Safety Team's (USHST) outreach program, which will focus on the top industry sectors with the highest percentage of fatal accidents.
-The USHST approved 22 Helicopter Safety Enhancements (H-SE), and as of June 1, 2018, all 22 H-SEs have been initiated.
+Implementing the U.S. Helicopter Safety Team's (USHST) outreach program, which will focus on the top industry sectors with the highest percentage of fatal accidents.
+The USHST approved 22 Helicopter Safety Enhancements, all of which have been initiated as of June 1, 2018.
 These cover fatal accidents during Unintended Flight in Instrument Meteorological Conditions, Loss of Control-Inflight, and Low Altitude Operations.

-FAA partners with industry to analyze and develop strategies using a non-regulatory, proactive, and data-driven approach to get results (e.g., the GAJSC and the USHST).
+FAA partners with industry to analyze and develop strategies using a non-regulatory, proactive, and datadriven approach to get results (e.g., the GAJSC and USHST).
 Continuing and expanding these partnerships provides new opportunities to develop innovative methods to increase general aviation safety.
 This collaborative approach is supported through the following strategies:

-- Supporting the installation of new safety-enhancing technology in GA aircraft by streamlining the certification and installation process and encouraging aircraft owners to install such equipment. - Continuing to implement the new Airman Certification Standards (ACS) to improve airman training and testing by establishing an integrated, holistic airman certification system that clearly aligns testing with certification standards, guidance, testing, and change management. - Working in partnership with industry on a data-driven approach to understand fatal accident causes and develop safety enhancements to mitigate the risks. - Reducing pilot deviations, including Runway Incursions, caused by a lack of English language proficiency. - Encouraging the GA community to educate pilots and other stakeholders on the benefits of sharing safety data in a protected, non-punitive manner.
+- Supporting the installation of new safety-enhancing technology in general aviation aircraft by streamlining the certification and installation process and encouraging aircraft owners to install such equipment; - Continuing to implement the new Airman Certification Standards to improve airman training and testing by establishing an integrated, holistic airman certification system that clearly aligns testing with certification standards, guidance, testing, and change management; - Working in partnership with industry on a data-driven approach to understanding the causes of fatal accident and develop safety enhancements to mitigate risk; - Reducing pilot deviations, including Runway Incursions, caused by a lack of English language proficiency; and - Encouraging the general aviation community to educate pilots and other stakeholders on the benefits of sharing safety data in a protected, non-punitive manner.